Ground Fault Circuit Interrupters (GFCI) Outlets » « Tips for Cooling Your Home

 - Be careful not to overload any one circuit.
 Be aware of how much power your appliances and electronics need and carefully spread the demand around to avoid overloading.

 - Unplug any unused electronics when not in use for an extended period of time.
 Even when they are turned off, they are still using power.
-This includes televisions, cell phone chargers, coffee pot, microwave, game systems, DVD players, etc.
+This includes televisions, cell phone chargers, coffee pots, microwaves, game systems, DVD players, etc.

 - Any time you are doing any work on your electrical system; make sure that your electrical panel is locked out to avoid having someone flipping the circuit back on, causing accidental electrocution.
 There are many different types of electrical lockout products available to keep you safe.